Learn How to Grow Fountain Grass (Pennisetum)

 Hybrid cultivars won’t grow true to seed, meaning the plants that result may have unexpected qualities.

-if you want to grow fountain grass from seed, you may sow in early spring indoors.
+If you want to grow fountain grass from seed, you can sow indoors in early spring.

 You can also choose to start seeds outdoors after the last expected frost date in your area, following the same recommendations for spacing as described above in pots or in the ground.